9track/FlashFloppy-wiki/Error-Messages.md

   Copy a fresh version to the USB drive.
 - **33** Bad IMAGE_A.CFG: The last-image file has become corrupted.
   Delete it from the USB drive and it will be automatically recreated.
-- **34** No entries to navigate: Direct Navigation mode found no valid directories or image files to display.
+- **34** No entries to navigate:
+  - Direct Navigation mode found no valid directories or image files to display.
 Add some valid image files to the USB drive.
 Subfolders are accessible only when using an LCD/OLED display.
+  - Indexed mode found no valid DSKA\*.\* image names.
+Add some valid image files to the USB drive.
 - **35** Path too deep: Folders are nested too deeply to navigate.

 ### `USB` / `USB Power Fault`